Em1tt/ametrine.host/README.md

 * @FireMario211 - Backend Developer <3

 ### Collaborators
-Thanks to all collaborators for helping out! **Collaborators get a special Discord role** and get access to extra channels!
+Thanks to all collaborators for helping out! **Collaborators get a special Discord role** and get access to extra channels! **Special thanks to sakura#6969 for making some neat sound effects for us!**

 <p align="center"><img src="./src/modules/views/images/AmethystGHCode.png?raw=true" alt="About"/></p>